xEL1NAx/MAC_address_rotation/README.md

 # Raspberry Pi Rotating Network MAC Address

-This project makes your Raspberry Pi automatically **rotate its Wi-Fi MAC address** in regular cycles — similar to iOS’s *“Private Wi-Fi Address (Rotating)”* feature.
+This project makes your Raspberry Pi automatically **rotate its Network MAC address** in regular cycles.
-Rotating your MAC address reduces tracking and increases privacy on Wi-Fi networks.
+Rotating your MAC address reduces tracking and increases privacy on Networks.

 ---